anjaligroen/winc-react-basics/README.md

-# Winc Academy – React Basics: Recipe Generator
+# Winc Academy – React Basics: Recipe Searchbar

 This project is part of the Winc Academy curriculum and contains several beginner-level React exercises.
 It demonstrates the foundational concepts of React by building small components and interactive UIs.